 - Place the dough (one of them) on a 9-inch pie pan.
 There should be overhang around the sides.
 Fill the pie with the chicken pot pie filling.
 Cover with the second rolled out dough.

 - Tuck and fold the overhang of the top dough under the bottom pie dough to loosely seal the pie.
 Then, crimp the edges to seal tightly with your fingers or with a fork.
-Tip: I like a curvy design around the edges, pressing between my thumb and index finger with my knuckle.
+Use a sharp knife to cut slits on top for ventilation.

 Notes